 Victoria Marsden is currently an inspection manager for the Care Quality Commission (CQC), covering the North of England from Northampton to Northumberland and Hull to Liverpool (just a small area).
 She has a team of 9 inspectors who are part of the national oral health team who inspect and monitor all registered dental locations in England.

 This role ensures dental patients are treated in a safe and effective way, driving improvement through regulation in line with organisational strategy and shaping the future, objectives.
 She develops effective, natural dialogue and open engagement to support providers and stakeholders to communicate openly, preventing duplication of regulation.

-She has worked for the CQC for four years, starting out as a Dental inspector in 2015.
+She has worked for the CQC for five years, starting out as a Dental inspector in 2015.
 As a GDC registered professional, with over 20 years’ experience this knowledge is valuable to the role she is in today.

 Her dental passion started in 1999 in Osnabruck Germany where Victoria started as a dental nurse working for the defence dental service.
-Moving back to Ripon North Yorkshire she progressed and gained experience with extended dental nurse duties including, practice management, radiography, oral health education and smoking cessation.
+Moving back to Ripon, North Yorkshire she progressed and gained experience with extended dental nurse duties including, practice management, radiography, oral health education and smoking cessation.

 And if this was not enough Victoria teaches for the dental deaneries, not as a CQC representative but as a dental professional with a brain full of knowledge she wants to be able to share.